Actindo-AG/Documentation/PIM/UserInterface/03b_Settings.md

   - ![Cross](/Assets/Icons/Cross02.png "[Cross]") (Cross): The attribute is single channel.

 - *Plugin*
-  ???
+  Module or plugin from which the attribute is created.
+In the *PIM* module, only PIM attributes are displayed.
+  [comment]: <> (Is that correct?)

 **The following variant sets will be exported**

-The table displays all variant sets that will be exported.
+The list displays all variant sets that will be exported.
 All fields are read-only.
-The table is only displayed when at least one variant set will be excluded.
+The list is only displayed when at least one variant set will be excluded.

 - *Name*
   Variant set name.